 A decision-making case is one that concludes at the moment when one or more protagonists - most commonly a manager or company leader - must make a decision about the situation or issue described in the case.
-In a decision-making case, students are encouraged to put themselves in the shoes of these characters and to decide what they would do if they were in the same position.
+In a decision-making case, students are encouraged to put themselves in the shoes of the characters to decide what they would do if they were in the same position.

-In a decision-making case, the question put to students to kick start the discussion is always of the type: "What would you do if you were in X's shoes?"
-One of the main advantages of a decision-making case is that it elicits the involvement and participation of students by asking them to identify with the decision maker.
+In a decision-making case, the question put to students to kick-start the discussion is always of the type: "What would you do if you were in X's shoes?"
+One of the main advantages of a decision-making case is that it elicits students' involvement by asking them to identify with the decision maker.